This article describes the effects of a centipede bite.

 - Lymph node swelling (rare)

-- Numbness at the site of the bite (rare)
+- Numbness in the area of the bite (rare)

 People who are allergic to centipede venom may also have: